WHAT IS THE DIFFERENCE BETWEEN A PSYCHOANALYST AND A PSYCHIATRIST?

 WHAT CAN I EXPECT AND HOW CAN I GET THE MOST OUT OF THERAPY?

-It is important to understand that you will get more results from psychotherapy if you actively participate in the process.
 The ultimate purpose of therapy is to help you bring what you learn in sessions back into your life.
 Beyond the work you do in the therapy sessions, I can suggest some things you can do outside to support your progress – such as practicing relaxation skills, journaling on a specific topic, reading a pertinent book, noting particular behaviors or taking action on your goals.